Hallmark Channel Christmas Movies In The Works Starring Kristin Chenoweth, Scott Wolf & Melissa Claire Egan

 Ordered for a November premiere on the Hallmark Channel, the Christmas Song will feature Kristin Chenoweth as a youth choir director who is tasked with writing a new tune for a special Christmas Eve performance.
 However, she “finds herself distracted” by a boy with a great voice (Kevin Quinn) and his widowed father (Scott Wolf).
 The flick will be directed by Nashville actor Eric Close, who helmed the network’s Christmas at Graceland in 2018.

-On Twitter, Chenoweth expressed her joy about the project and her co-stars, and then asked, “Anybody else already excited for [the Hallmark Channel’s] #CountdownToChristmas?”
+On Twitter, Chenoweth expressed her joy about the project and her co-stars.

+“Anybody else already excited for [the Hallmark Channel’s] #CountdownToChristmas?” she asked.
 She added festive Christmas tree, red heart, and green heart emojis to her tweet.

 Also in November, Melissa Claire Egan, Marc Blucas, and Patti Murin will star in Holiday for Heroes.
 The Hallmark Movies & Mysteries film is about a woman (Egan) and a soldier (Blucas) who send letters to one another for a year “before their worlds collide.”